European pond turtle: Nesting

+Most freshwater turtles lay their eggs on land, typically near a water source, but some species of Emys have been found to lay their eggs no less than 150 m from water.
+The search for nesting areas, by adult females, can last several hours to several days.
+Once an appropriate site is found, females take their time with the construction of the nest, painstakingly excavating a small pit out of the soft substrate purely by usage of her small forelimbs.
+Once satisfied with the depth of the nest, she will turn around (facing away from the nest) and proceed with egg-laying, gently dropping the eggs down and into a small pile.
+This process varies in duration; laying can take merely half an hour or upwards of several hours, depending on weather, interference by other animals, humans, etc. When laying is complete (and still facing away from the nest), the female turtle will use her back limbs this time, to cover and close the nest.
+This is another variable routine which can take up to another four hours.

-Nest fidelity is a characteristic that female European pond turtles carry out by selecting a nesting site based on its ecological characteristics and then return there for future expeditions so long as the site has not changed.
-E. orbicularis females tend to change to another nesting site if there are visible changes to the present environment or because of dietary changes.
-If an E. orbicularis female must change from nest to nest, it will typically select a site in close proximity.
-In addition, females can also lay eggs in an abandoned nesting site if the conditions change to become better suited for egg survival.
-If the ecological characteristics of the nesting site changes, this may influence the survival of the hatchlings and their sex ratio.
-Due to ecological changes such as trees growing to shade the nest, this can change the environment into an inadequate location for egg incubation.
-Females that do not exhibit nesting fidelity and lay eggs in the same area for long periods of time, even with the ecological changes, may produce large proportions of males as vegetation grows and nesting areas become more shaded.
+Nest fidelity is a characteristic that is unique to female European pond turtles—selecting a nesting site based on its ecological characteristics—and then returning there for future laying, so long as the site has not changed.
+E. orbicularis females tend to look to a new nesting site if there are visible changes to the original nest's surroundings, or because of dietary and metabolic changes.
+If an E. orbicularis female must change from nest to nest, she will typically select a site in relatively close proximity.
+In addition, females may also lay eggs in an abandoned nesting site if the conditions are an improvement, and deemed to be better suited for egg survival.
+If the environmental conditions of a nesting site change, this may influence the development of the eggs, the survival of the hatchlings and/or their sex ratio.
+Due to unforeseen ecological changes, such as thick vegetation growing over a season (and blocking sun to the nest), a nest site may become inadequate for incubating eggs.
+Females that do not exhibit nesting fidelity, and continue to lay in the same area for long periods of time—even with the ecological changes—may end up producing more male offspring, as the cooler and darker conditions promote more males developing.
 Since the sex of these turtles is temperature-dependent, a change in temperature may produce a larger number of males or females which may upset the sex ratio.